About the Education Standards Standing Committee

 |The Education Standards Committee monitors and provides recommendations related to:

-Find the joining information for the State Board’s Education Standards committee meetings on our events page.
+Find the joining information for the State Board’s committee meetings on our events page.

 All committee meetings are recorded and uploaded to the State Board’s YouTube channel.
-Minutes are posted here.
+Meeting materials are posted here.
 Learn more about committee assignments here.